Analysis | A surreal, submerged, conspiratorial, Trump-centered political universe still thrives

 To sponsor the WFFA rally, held at a fairgrounds (touted by organizers as a “new larger location”), one could spend anywhere from $1,000 to $35,000.
 That, of course, is a key part of the point: leveraging the Trumpworld energy for some cash.
 Greene and Gaetz weren’t touring the country just for kicks or attention.
 They were also raising campaign cash, something Greene has had little trouble doing since emerging as the country’s leading elected conspiracy theorist earlier this year.

 Then there was the rally/event in Texas.
 It was organized by QAnon adherents and included QAnon-specific branding as part of its look and feel.
 (The logo features a cowboy hat with “WWG1WGA” on its band, a reference to the QAnon slogan, “Where we go one we go all.”)
 But thematically, there wasn’t much different than what happened in Florida with Gaetz and Greene or later with the WFFA rally.
 The QAnon rally — the For God & Country Patriot Roundup — was also centered on “patriotism” that manifested as a defense of Trump’s claims that the election was stolen.
-The only difference was in scale: the Texas rally obviously went much further into the conspiratorial rabbit holes than the others.
+The only difference was in scale: The Texas rally obviously went much further into the conspiratorial rabbit holes than the others.

 Former Trump national security adviser Michael Flynn made the most headlines from the event by endorsing the idea that the country “should” have a coup like the one in Myanmar that deposed that country’s elected leader.
 (Flynn later tried to walk this back, unsuccessfully.)